Federico Stefanovich

 Since I was in university, it has been my only work field.
 It has evolved over time but always in the design/art world.

-My dad was a designer and has taught at university for more than 40 years.
+My dad was a designer and taught at the university for more than 40 years.
 Growing up surrounded by all these design pieces and the attention to detail in objects and furniture inspired me.
-Growing up, I was always drawing and building things, and that led to the interest of having a design career.
+Growing up, I was always drawing and building things, and that led to an interest in having a design career.

 I get inspired by all sorts of things.
 When I’m starting something new, I try to look as far as possible from what I want to design so as not to get my creativity perverted with the same references and ideas everyone all over the world is going through.
 Nature is something deeply inspiring for me in general, in terms of shapes and composition.
 Having that as a starting point, I work in a direction that looks to integrate physics, movement, and playfulness into the object I am creating.
 I go through all sorts of mechanisms, engineering, and ancient technologies to get ideas and play around during my process.